| |

 Getting started with integrated IT operations and service management

 Strengthening the connection between IT operations and service management starts with accurate, shared configuration data.
-When ITOM and ITSM teams access the same discovery-sourced CMDB, they gain the context needed to resolve incidents faster, plan changes with confidence, and build services that meet defined SLAs.
+When ITOM and ITSM teams access the same discovery-driven CMDB, they gain the context needed to resolve incidents faster, plan changes with confidence, and build services that meet defined SLAs.

 Virima connects the data layer that makes this possible, integrating with the ITSM platforms your teams already use.
 Explore how Virima delivers Trusted Runtime Truth across your IT environment.